org-45/computer-book-for-kids/README.md

 - **Responsive Design**: The project uses Tailwind CSS to create a responsive and modern user interface.
 - **SEO-Friendly**: Optimized for search engines with proper use of metadata.

+## How to contribute?

+1. Fork/Clone the repo
+2. Edit the markdown files in public/posts/chapter-[number].md .
+Check chapter 1 markdown as reference.
+3. After validating markdown in Preview modo, make a PR to org-45 repo.

 #### Tentative Syllabus